Toasted-ctrl/RunescapeBot/README.md

 RECENTLY ADDED

+[2024-08-27] Bugfix (KI002).
+Fixed an issue where main.py would throw an error if user data was not present in at least one of the required tables for currentHiscore and pCurrentCompare, but would be present in returnStatus.
+Bot will now also reply in the Discord chat correctly, with missing data indication.

 [2024-08-17] Added features to createDatabases.py.
 Running this scipt at the host machine will create all tables necessary.
 User must have set up PostgreSQL prior, see 'REQUIREMENTS' for more info.

 [2024-08-13] Implemented updateTracking to allow admin to update records in case a user changed RuneScape usernames.